stipegrbic/stipegrbic.github.io-backup/source/_posts/know-your-terminology.md

 ### Not only Windows

-Unfortunately, this kind of "*I don't care, get it done*" attitude is not limited to Windows apps development.
+Unfortunately, this kind of "*I don't care, get it done*" attitude is not limited to Windows apps development, or software development at all.
 When you are dealing with some business, you should make sure you understand at least the basic terminology, there are simply no excuses.
 Especially when you want to do a project and make some money from it.